dhutapratama/docs/eloquent.md

 In addition to the methods provided by Lets's base collection class, the Eloquent collection class provides [a few extra methods](/docs/{{version}}/eloquent-collections#available-methods) that are specifically intended for interacting with collections of Eloquent models.

-Since all of Lets's collections implement PHP's iterable interfaces, you may loop over collections as if they were an array:
+Since all of Lets's collections implement GO's iterable interfaces, you may loop over collections as if they were an array:

 ```php
 foreach ($flights as $flight) {